 We are a 501 (c)(3) nonprofit, whose intent is to support native plant conservation and restoration of native plant gathering traditions for Pacific Northwest tribes, Native American plant conservation and traditional cultural plant species

-Amelia Marchandβs lineage includes Okanogan, Lakes, Moses-Columbia, Palus, Chief Joseph Band of Walβwama Nimiipuu, French, Irish, German, and Dutch.
-She is a wife, daughter and granddaughter of U.S. Army veterans, and a descendant of U.S. prisoners of war, the U.S. American Indian residential school system, and the U.S. relocation program for American Indians.
-Her personal experiences and family history have increased her passion for indigenous rights, environmental justice, and implementing socially equitable solutions for climate change adaptation and mitigation that not only honor values of community and reciprocity; but also heal wounds from intergenerational trauma and institutional colonialism.
+Ameliaβs rich heritage includes Okanogan, Lakes, Moses-Columbia, Palus, Chief Joseph Band of Walβwama Nimiipuu, Scottish, French, Irish, German, and Dutch ancestry.
+As a wife, daughter, and granddaughter of U.S. Army veteransβand a descendant of U.S. prisoners of war, the American Indian residential boarding school system, and the relocation program for American Indiansβher personal experiences deeply inform her passion for Indigenous rights, environmental justice, and creating equitable solutions for climate adaptation.
+Her work is dedicated not only to fostering community and reciprocity but also to healing the intergenerational trauma and legacies of colonialism.

-A citizen of the Confederated Tribes of the Colville Reservation, Amelia is the Executive Director of the Center for World Indigenous Studies, an education, research, and public policy nonprofit established in 1979.
-She also volunteers as a board member with Conservation Northwest, the Nez Perce Wallowa Homeland and serves on the Women in Conservation Leadership Advisory Council for the National Wildlife Federation.
-Amelia earned her BA in anthropology from Eastern Washington University, her MA in environmental law and policy from Vermont Law School and has 24 years working in the cultural and natural resource fields.
-She is a Public Voices Fellow of the OpEd Project at the Yale Program on Climate Change Communication, and an alumnus of Presidential Classroom and the Ronald E. McNair Scholars Program.
+Amelia also volunteers as a board member for the Center for World Indigenous Studies (CWIS) and serves on several advisory committees.
+She holds a BA in anthropology from Eastern Washington University and an MA in environmental law and policy from Vermont Law School.
+She is a Public Voices Fellow of the OpEd Project at the Yale Program on Climate Change Communication, an Associate Scholar of CWIS, and an alumnus of Presidential Classroom and the Ronald E. McNair Scholars Program.
+Amelia is a proud citizen of the Confederated Tribes of the Colville Reservation, located in north central Washington State.

 We are a Native led, 501 (c)(3) non-profit, whose intent is to support native plant conservation and restoration of native plant gathering traditions for Pacific Northwest tribes.